DharaniMangalapuri/Stale-vs-Fresh-Fruit-Vegetables/README.md

 # Stale vs Fresh Fruit Vegetables
- checking weather the given apple is stale or fresh.
+Image Classification

- we use image classification for determining the status of the fruit.
+ we are using image classification for classifying the image

+ here, we use multi class classification on the dataset stale vs fresh fruit and vegetables

+ in this process we are using tensoflow module

- By using prediction function we predict the fruit.
+ first we train the model

+ then saving the file in the .h5 format

+ we can load model and we can predict the image from the given classes